Dr Ophira Gamliel

 Grants

-- Kerala State Higher Education Council Grant Erudite Scholar Lecture Series (2018)
+Kerala State Higher Education Council Grant Erudite Scholar Lecture Series (Travel Grant, 2018)

 Supervision

-I am happy to supervise PhD projects on the religions, cultures, history, and literature of South Asia, past and present.
+I am happy to supervise PGR projects on the religions, cultures, history, and literature of South Asia, past and present.

-Since 2018, I have been co-supervising a PhD project, Transcending Boundaries: Material Culture of Sacred Spaces in Premodern and Early Modern Kerala, South India, by Percy Arfeen, at the Center for Religious Studies (CERES), Ruhr University Bochum, under the auspices of DAAD: German Academic Exchange Service.
+Percy Arfeen, Transcending Boundaries: Material Culture of Sacred Spaces in Premodern and Early Modern Kerala, South India, co-supervised with Jessie Pons at the Center for Religious Studies (CERES), Ruhr University Bochum, under the auspices of DAAD: German Academic Exchange Service.

-In 2020, I will be supervising a PhD project, Progressive Politics and Transformation in a Context of Climate Crisis: Kerala's Subaltern Communities as a Case Study, at the University of Glasgow, College of Arts, under the auspices of the Lord Kelvin Adam Smith Fellowship.
+Haritha Venu, Progressive Politics and Transformation in a Context of Climate Crisis: Kerala's Subaltern Communities as a Case Study, co-supervised with Giovanni Picker and David Featherstone at the University of Glasgow, College of Arts, under the auspices of the Lord Kelvin Adam Smith Fellowship.

 Teaching